JevzEnad-135/endigi.web/README.md

 # Endcie Digital web (endigi.web)

-The Endcie Digital web is a multi-purpose web developed by Endcie Digital and published by UpDesktop on September 2025.
+The Endcie Digital web is a multi-purpose web developed by Endcie Digital (Jever Slynth P. Enad) and published by UpDesktop on September 2025.
 The version 2026.01 is our first update of our web.

 Note: This website is under development.
 Here's what you need to know: